 I am a political economist at the European University Institute where I started my PhD in 2019.
-At the moment, I am also a visiting researcher at the Max Planck Institute for the Study of Socities.
+In the spring of 2022, I have also been a visiting researcher at the Max Planck Institute for the Study of Socities.
 Previously, I was at Radboud University where I did both my bachelor’s and master’s in political science, and afterwards stayed on as a junior lecturer for one year.

 In case you would like to know more, you can read about my research and published work through the top menu.